snowflakedb/snowflake-connector-net/doc/ConnectionPooling.md

 #### Minimum pool size

-Ensures minimal specified size of the connections in a pool.
+Ensures minimum specified size of the connections in a pool.
 Additional connections are created in the background during connection opening request.
 When connections are being closed Connection Timeout is analysed for all the connections in a pool and the expired ones are being closed.
-After that some connections will get recreated to ensure minimal size of the pool.
+After that some connections will get recreated to ensure minimum size of the pool.

 ```cs
 var connectionString = ConnectionString + ";MinPoolSize=10";